rla/feeds/README.md

 which uses [RapidXML](http://rapidxml.sourceforge.net/) internally to parse the feed and extract the interesting data.

-The user interface uses the (custom) [Bootstrap](http://twitter.github.io/bootstrap/) stylesheet.
+The user interface uses a (custom) [Bootstrap](http://twitter.github.io/bootstrap/) stylesheet.
 I only selected the parts of Bootstrap that I needed.
-The UI is built as a single-page app on the React+Redux libraries.
-SQLite is used as database on the server side.
+SQLite is used as the database on the server side.

 Since 2017-07-01, the user interface has been rewritten in React.
-There is no difference in functionality, however.
+There is no difference in functionality compared to the previous versions, however.
 The previous user interface was developed with Knockout.js.

 My live app is running at [http://feeds.rlaanemets.com/](http://feeds.rlaanemets.com/).